-T750 HUB (Cable=0) Select the relay to test to see it change its state BOARD 1 of 2 T750 HUB (Cable=0) Use EXIT to return to the main menu and release all selected relays back to normal BOARD operation.
-Use the NEXT and PREV buttons to select the desired relay board.
-Cable Highway There are also screen displays for individual 'module' outputs.
-T750 ANN (Cable=1) T750 ANN (Cable=1) RELAY A=101 RELAY
+Note the outputs on the hub card are always indicated first Select the relay to test to see it change its state T750 HUB (Cable=0) Use EXIT to return to the main menu and release all selected relays back to normal operation.
+Use the NEXT and PREV buttons to select the desired relay Cable Highway There are also screen displays for individual 'module' outputs.
+T750 ANN (Cable=1)